EMPTYVOID-DEV/stackSearch/ReadME.md

 ### How to use it

-1-type stack search in your cli
+1-type stack-search in your cli

 2-enter the question

 3-choose whether to use proxy rotation or not

-4-get the answer and you will be prompted to whether it print the next answer (answers are ordered by voting)
+4-get the answer and you will be prompted to whether it print the next answer (answers are ordered by highest votes)